NEUROFUSIONInc/fusion/server/README.md

 - UserMetadata
 - Provider
 - UserProvider - connects the UserMetadata & Provider (many to many)
+- Quests
+- UserQuest - list of people subscribed to a quest
+- UserQuestDataset - datasets of people subscribed to a quest

 We use sequelize for managing database tables and model relationships.